pimoroni/yukon/docs/README.md

 # Create an instance of the Yukon class, configuring any software limits for voltage, current, and temperature.
 The logging level can also be set here.
 yukon = Yukon(voltage_limit=<?>, current_limit=<?>, temperature_limit=<?>, logging_level=<?>)

+# Create instances of your modules here, if their slots are known
+module = <ModuleClass>

-# Immediately start a try block, to catch any exceptions and put the board back into a safe state
+# Start a try block to catch any exceptions and put the board back into a safe state
 try:
-  # Create instances of your modules here
-  module1 = <ModuleClass>

   # Register modules with the Yukon class
-  yukon.register_with_slot(module1, 1)
+  yukon.register_with_slot(module, 1)

   # Initialise Yukon's registered modules
   yukon.verify_and_initialise()